pcafrica/advanced_programming_2023-2024/lectures/04/04-c++_inheritance_polymorphism.md

 ---

+# Why protected and private inheritance?

+The use of protected and private inheritance is quite special.
+Typically, you use protected polymorphism when you want to use polymorphism but limit its availability to methods of the derived classes.
+The object is not polymorphic for the *general public* but only within the class hierarchy.

+The use of private polymorphism is less common.

+Remember that protected and private inheritance does not implement an *"is-a"* relationship.

+---

 # Selective inheritance

 In some cases, you may want only a part of the public interface of the base class to be exposed to the general public.
 You can achieve this through selective inheritance.
 Here's an example: